Yitzhak Suknik: Early life

 Yitzhak was born in Warsaw, Poland in 1920.
 His family were middle-class Jews; his parents were Meier Suknik and Cesia (née Lament).
-They had two other sons Moszek (born 1918) and Srul (born 1926).
-Both his maternal and paternal families originated from the town of Chmielnik, near Kielce in central Poland.
+They had two other sons Moszek, (born 1918) and Srul, (born 1926).
+Both his maternal and paternal families originated from the town of Chmielnik, approximately 32 kilometers south of the regional capital, Kielce in central Poland.

 Suknik studied metalwork at the Vocational School on Stawki Street in Warsaw.
 He also completed his military service in the Polish army, having achieved the rank of sergeant, and was known as a distinguished marksman.
-Noted for his good temper and his cheerfulness, his friends nicknamed him Koza (goat), which remained as his nom de guerre when he joined the Jewish Underground Movement.
-He was Member no. 13 of the "Ha-Shomer Ha-Tsa'ir".
-Just before the war when Polish anti-Semitic attacks became more frequent on Warsaw streets he and his friends would go out and protect Jewish pedestrians.
+Noted for his good temper and his cheerfulness, his friends nicknamed him Koza (goat), which remained his nom de guerre when he joined the Jewish Underground Movement.
+He was Member no.13 of "Ha-Shomer Ha-Tsa'ir" (השומר הצעיר).
+Just before the war, when Polish anti-Semitic attacks became more frequent on Warsaw streets, he and his friends would go out to protect Jewish pedestrians.

 1939-1942

-On the 10th September 1939 Suknik's mother and his younger brother Srul were killed during the German attack on Warsaw.
+On 10 September 1939, Suknik's mother and his younger brother Srul were killed during the German attack on Warsaw.
 Suknik returned to Warsaw, where the city's Jewish population was forced to live in the Ghetto.
-During 1941 the remaining members of his immediate family died; his grandfather Josef in June, his older brother Moszek in August and finally his father in November; the latter two dying of Typhus.
+During 1941, the remaining members of his immediate family died; his grandfather Josef in June, his older brother Moszek in August and finally his father in November; the latter two dying of Typhus.

 In September 1941, Suknik escaped Warsaw to join a Hashomer Hatzair training farm near Częstochowa.
-In mid-1942, they disbanded and he returned to Warsaw to take an active part in Hashomer Hatzair. joining the Jewish Combat Organisation.
+In mid-1942, they disbanded and he returned to Warsaw to take an active role in Hashomer Hatzair. joining the Jewish Combat Organisation.